 Not everything from the starboard makes it into the Roundup – lots of times the stuff on the starboard is neat, but the stars wind up being more of a “good job” than an "it would be useful for people to see this.”

-I do not usually follow any of the YouTube content creators – although I’m friendly with many and appreciate what they do, I don’t have time to watch and analyze so much audiovisual content, and rely on creators and subscribers to surface useful audiovisual content like podcasts and videos by pasting links into one of the channels I monitor.
+I do not typically follow any of the YouTube content creators – although I’m friendly with many and appreciate what they do, I don’t have time to watch and analyze so much audiovisual content, and rely on creators and subscribers to surface useful audiovisual content like podcasts and videos by pasting links into one of the channels I monitor.

 People do occasionally email me stuff that I missed because navigating Obsidian’s discourse forum isn’t as intuitive to me as it is for other people, but generally the Roundup is a collection of resources of things people "could" see if they hung out in “the Obsidian community,” and that are talked about by the community, rather than being everything that touches on Obsidian in some way.
 95% of the content that is relevant to the Roundup is shared in that way, you don't have to tell me about it because realistically if you want Roundup readers to find out about it, you probably also want the rest of the community to know about it and should share directly with them.

 Sometimes people wonder why something they shared didn't make it into the Roundup.
-There are generally typically two reasons this might happen.
+There are typically two reasons this might happen.
 One, I didn't understand the significance of what was shared, or it felt redundant or not like something a ton of people would use.
 Two, I didn't see it because it was shared somewhere I don't monitor, to whit:

-If you tweet a neat blog post to the official Obsidian Twitter account, I’m probably not going to see it unless someone I follow happens to retweet it when I’m glancing at Twitter.
 If you post a neat resource as the 255th reply in a long showcase thread on the forum, I’m almost definitely not going to see it unless someone in Discord links to it.
 If you have an amazingly insightful comment at the bottom of a Reddit thread I read before you posted it, I’m probably not going to see it unless you message me about it directly.
 If you share a course or a new video to your personal subscribers and nobody mentions it in the “broader Obsidian community,” I’m probably not going to know to include it.

 But you’re welcome to contact me about it.